madanyc/workfront-learn.en/help/guide/administrator-fundamentals/project-templates/sharing-a-template.md

 In this video, you will learn how to:

-* Share a project template with other Adobe Workfront users
+* Share a project template with other users
 * Share projects created using a template

 >[!VIDEO](https://video.tv.adobe.com/v/335211/?quality=12)